 Senior Vice-President, Business Development

 Rajesh Sharma was appointed as Senior Vice-President, Business Development in January 2012, after serving as Senior Vice-President, Financing Products Group since 2011.
-Mr. Sharma leads the business strategy of the corporation through sector teams specialized in the major global supply chains.
-He is also responsible for the network of EDC’s offices and representations in Canada and overseas, across all industry sectors, all product lines, and all customer segments.
-Since joining EDC in 1995, Mr. Sharma has overseen various product lines including its Project and Structured Finance, Corporate Lending and Political Risk Insurance operations.
+Mr. Sharma leads the business strategy of the corporation.
+He is responsible for EDC’s business origination and client coverage through network of EDC’s offices and representations in Canada and overseas, across all industry sectors, all product lines, and all customer segments.
+Since joining EDC in 1995, Mr. Sharma has overseen various product lines including its Project and Structured Finance, Corporate & Asset-back Lending, Commercial Lending, Equity, Political Risk Insurance, and Economic Analysis & Forecasting.
 Prior to joining EDC, Mr. Sharma spent four years with Ontario Hydro and Ontario Hydro International in its investments group.
-Mr. Sharma has an MBA from the University of Windsor in Canada, and an MPhil. in Economics and MA Honours in Economics, from Panjab University in India.
+Mr. Sharma has an MBA from the University of Windsor, an MPhil. in Economics and MA Honours in Economics from Panjab University in India.
 He is a graduate of the Columbia University’s Senior Executive Program.